 Of course, that element changed in the 80s when the IRS cracked down by capping deductible interest at $50K per policy.
 (More on this below.)

 Still, most of these large companies used COLI to fund employee pension programs.
 Keep in mind that this strategy offered a tax advantage, too, so a company would benefit from the “dead peasant” insurance method.
 COLI also served as a type of “key man” insurance, which is coverage that backstops a company against financial loss if a top executive passes away.
+You can read a bunch more about this in an older article from the Wall Street Journal here.

 “Dead peasant” insurance became exceptionally messy and, some would argue, highly immoral in the 70s and 80s.
 Companies would increase their key person policies to skyrocketing amounts, and then enjoy the massive interest write-offs when they borrowed against a plan.